Wings Event Center – Kalamazoo Wings

 There is plenty going on at the arena throughout the night.
 The Wings mascot Slappy skates around the ice and can also be found in the concourse and seating areas.
 There is also a lot of intermission activities that include fan participation in trike racing and bubble soccer.
 After the game, kids are allowed on the ice for a few moments with their parents.

 Michigan is known for its coney dogs and Coney Island was rated number 6 on a recent local poll.
-The long established restaurant has been serving coneys since 1915 and its thick, crumbled chili and chopped vidalia onions are among the best tasted in the state.
+The long-established restaurant has been serving coneys since 1915 and its thick, crumbled chili and chopped Vidalia onions are among the best tasting in the state.

 A fantastic nearby brewery is One Well Brewing and is just a mile down the road featuring great beer and food.
 You can also take the kids to play in the children’s area or at the pinball machines.
 For the adults, try the Xalapa Jalapeno Blonde Ale, the Sweet Water Street Coffee & Donut Porter, or the Root Beer Float Milk Stout.

 The biggest crowd of the year is the Green Ice Game on St. Patrick’s Day.
 The sold-out crowd features waving flags, blowing horns, and plenty of cheering for goals.
 There is also the goal chant to the tune of “Mony Mony” where the crowd shouts “Hey, guess what?
 Your goalie sucks!”
 There are some great Wing fans and attendance has been slightly up this year, but management needs to see more of them at the arena.